 Location: Massachusetts General and New England Baptist Hospitals, Boston.

 The Boston Shoulder and Elbow Fellowship (Boston Shoulder Institute) is based at the Massachusetts General Hospital, as part of the Mass General Brigham Healthcare System at Harvard Medical School, and also at the New England Baptist Hospital in Boston.
 Our mission is to provide regional, national, and international leadership in the advancement of care for problems affecting the shoulder and elbow.
 Our training program has formally been in place since 1998.
 Each year we strive to offer an even better curriculum and training experience to the next generation of shoulder and elbow surgeons by growing and developing our program with cutting edge research and theory.

 This is a one-year fellowship program which will be organized with rotations at the Massachusetts General Hospital and New England Baptist Hospital.
-The core physicians will teach the fellows through individual rotations with hands-on learning and mentorship: Dr. Jon “JP” Warner and Dr. Bassem Elhassan, as well as three additional faculty members that are actively involved in teaching our fellows: Dr. Neal Chen (MGH), Dr. Andy Jawa (NEBH) and Dr. Luke Oh (MGH).
+The core physicians will teach the fellows through individual rotations with hands-on learning and mentorship: Dr. Jon “JP” Warner and Dr. Bassem Elhassan, as well as four additional faculty members that are actively involved in teaching our fellows: Dr. Augustus Mazzocca (MGH), Dr. Andy Jawa (NEBH), Evan O’Donnell (MGH) and Dr. Ryan Lohre (MGH).
 Potential opportunities for elective rotations are available in five different European locations, and provide novel educational experiences in shoulder and elbow to supplement the Harvard experience.
 This is an optional rotation, and stipend for travel and living expenses is provided by the program.